LibreOffice is a fantastic open source free office suite for Linux, Windows and Mac users. LibreOffice is a great alternative to Microsoft Office.

 Voila!
 You’re done.

-Check your menu and you must not find those three previously installed LibreOffice suite.
+Check your start menu and you must not find those three previously installed LibreOffice suite.